Shubham9123/Copy-Microsoft-Lockscreen-Spotlight-wallpaper-to-desktop/README.md

 copy Microsoft lockscreen/spotlight wallpaper to desktop

 # How to use?
-Step 1: Download wallpapers.bat \n
+Step 1: Download wallpapers.bat
-Step 2: Run wallpapers.bat \n
+Step 2: Run wallpapers.bat
 Step 3: Open MSWallpaper folder on  desktop/homescreen.

 # Where are my files?
 I ran the script!